hetznercloud/csi-driver/docs/nomad/README.md

 ```

 > [!NOTE]
->  The hcloud cli provides a convient way to verify if the volume was created: `hcloud volume list`.
+>  The hcloud cli provides a convenient way to verify if the volume was created: `hcloud volume list`.

 ### Make use of the Volume